American Murder: The Family Next Door: Release

 The documentary was released on Netflix on September 30, 2020.
 During the first month of release, Netflix reported that 52 million households had started the documentary.
 That made American Murder: The Family Next Door the most viewed feature documentary on Netflix on that moment.

 Reception

 On review aggregator Rotten Tomatoes, the film has an approval rate of based on reviews by critics.
 The site's critical consensus reads, "American Murder: The Family Next Door chillingly unravels a brutal true crime story using the near-constant connectedness of the digital era."
 In the New York Times, Bilal Qureshi reviewed the movie positively writing, "Popplewell’s film presents the Watts story as more than a crime story.
 It is a thematic film about marriage and the deception of social media, as well as a piercing examination of domestic violence constructed with care and undeniable craft."

-Some, like Brian Tallerico of RogerEbert.com, were less enthusiastic about the film.